Florence: Art

 Their works, together with those of many other generations of artists, are gathered in the city's many museums: the Uffizi Gallery, the Galleria Palatina with the paintings of the "Golden Ages", the Bargello with the sculptures of the Renaissance, the museum of San Marco with Fra Angelico's works, the Galleria dell'Accademia, the Medici Chapels, the museum of Orsanmichele, the Casa Buonarroti with sculptures by Michelangelo, the Museo Bardini, the Museo Horne, the Museo Stibbert, the Palazzo Corsini, the Galleria d'Arte Moderna, the Museo dell'Opera del Duomo, the Tesoro dei Granduchi and the Museo dell'Opificio delle Pietre Dure.
 Several monuments are located in Florence: the Baptistery with its mosaics; the cathedral with its sculptures, the medieval churches with bands of frescoes; public as well as private palaces – the Palazzo Vecchio, the Palazzo Pitti, the Palazzo Medici Riccardi, the Palazzo Davanzati and the Casa Martelli; monasteries, cloisters, refectories; the Certosa.
 The Museo Archeologico Nazionale documents Etruscan civilization.
-The city is so rich in art that some visitors experience Stendhal syndrome as they encounter its art for the first time.
+Some visitors reportedly experience Stendhal syndrome as they encounter the city's large repositories of art.

 The Uffizi Gallery is the 10th most visited art museum in the world.

-Florentine architects such as Filippo Brunelleschi (1377–1466) and Leon Battista Alberti (1404–1472) were among the fathers of Renaissance architecture.
+Florentine architects such as Filippo Brunelleschi (1377–1446) and Leon Battista Alberti (1404–1472) were among the fathers of Renaissance architecture.
 The cathedral, topped by Brunelleschi's dome, dominates the Florentine skyline.
 The Florentines decided to start building it late in the 13th century, without a design for the dome.
 The project proposed by Brunelleschi in the 14th century was the largest ever built at the time, and the first major dome built in Europe since the two great domes of Roman times – the Pantheon in Rome, and Hagia Sophia in Constantinople.
 The dome of Santa Maria del Fiore remains the largest brick construction of its kind in the world.
 In front of it is the medieval Baptistery.
 The two buildings incorporate in their decoration the transition from the Middle Ages to the Renaissance.
 In recent years, most of the important works of art from the two buildings – and from the nearby Giotto's Campanile, have been removed and replaced by copies.
 The originals are now housed in the Museo dell'Opera del Duomo, just to the east of the cathedral.

 Florence has a large number of art-filled churches, such as San Miniato al Monte, San Lorenzo, Santa Maria Novella, Santa Trinita, Santa Maria del Carmine, Santa Croce, Santo Spirito, Santissima Annunziata, Ognissanti and numerous others.